 Unless you’re just starting out, your business or organization likely has some idea of who its competitors are.
 It’s OK if you don’t!
 There are plenty of niche SMEs that compete broadly for leads and so struggle to know their exact location in the marketplace.

 The important thing to consider, from a content perspective, is what types of content are out there already in your industry?
 What topics seem to be covered most thoroughly?
 Begin to extract or reverse engineer for your own benefit the questions that these pieces attempt to answer.
-Ask yourself how well do these pieces of content answer your list of questions?
+Ask yourself how well these pieces of content answer your list of questions.

 Once you have a clear understanding of what’s out there, of the topics and keywords covered, begin to analyze the SERPs or Search Engine Results Pages that correspond to top search queries for your industry.
 SERPs tell us what kind of content ranks highest for a given query and, therefore, how effective a given keyword is at moving your audience toward conversion.

 Some nifty sites include Ahrefs, Semrush, ScreamingFrog, and Moz, which all have great tools for competitive and SERP analysis, as well as individual keyword performance.
 Tools are there to help you dive deep, from an analytics standpoint, into both local and regional performance metrics for different keywords and topics.

 Your brain is also a great place to start.
 A series of strategic Google searches and some good ol’ due diligence, sifting through results to uncover trends, works well in most cases to give you a quick lay of the land.

 At this stage, don’t be afraid to put extra effort into your analysis.
 It will pay dividends as the stages progress.

 2. How to conduct a content audit that actually works